 Identifying the Bay Leaf

-Fresh bay leaves are a shiny dark green on their tops with a duller, lighter green underside.
+Fresh bay leaves are shiny dark green on their tops with a duller, lighter green underside.
 When they're dried, they look pretty much the same on both sides.
 Bay leaves come from the bay laurel plant.
 Bay laurel is an evergreen shrub or plant that grows slowly and in warm climates.
 The bay laurel plants can be grown for ornamental uses, and the leaves can then be dried and used in cooking.

 Cooking With Bay Leaves